Anito: Nature spirits and deities

 There are three general types of non-human spirits.
 The first are the environmental or nature spirits "bound" to a particular location or natural phenomenon (similar to genii loci).
 They "own" places and concepts like agricultural fields, forests, cliffs, seas, winds, lightning, or realms in the spirit world.
 Some were also "keepers" or totems of various animals and plants.
 They have inhuman and abstract qualities, reflecting their particular dominions.
 They do not normally appear in human form and are usually gender-less or androgynous.
 They rarely concern themselves with human affairs.
 Rituals involving these spirits are almost always conducted outdoors.

 The second type of spirits are the "unbound" spirits which have independent existence.
 They appear in animal (usually as birds) or human-like forms, have gender differentiation, and have personal names.
-They are most similar to the fairies of European folklore.
+They are most similar to the elves and fairies of European folklore.
 These are the most common types of spirits to become abyan (spirit guides of babaylan), as they are the most "sociable" and can take interest in human activities.
 These spirits are usually referred to as engkanto (from Spanish encanto) in modern Filipino folklore.
 Unlike the "bound" spirits, these spirits can be invited into human households, and their rituals can take place both outdoors and indoors.

 The last is a class of malevolent spirits or demons, as well as supernatural beings, generally collectively known as aswang, yawa, or mangalos (also mangalok, mangangalek, or magalos) among Tagalogs and Visayans.
 There are numerous kinds of aswang with specific abilities, behavior, or appearance.
 Examples include sigbin, wakwak, tiyanak, and manananggal.
 The first two categories of diwata can also be malevolent, what sets the third category apart is that they can not be appealed to with offerings and they are utterly pitiless.
 Most practices associated with them is to ward them off, banish them, or destroy them.
 They are never addressed nor worshiped in religious rituals.